Zaka Ullah Bhangoo

-Brigadier Zaka Ullah Bhangoo (1948–2007) was a Pakistan Army aviator and one-star general who, after his retirement, became involved in flying microlight aircraft.
+Brigadier Zaka Ullah Bhangoo (1948 – 13 May 2007) was a Pakistan Army aviator and one-star general who, after his retirement, became involved in flying microlight aircraft.
 He was killed in a light plane crash in Turkey in May 2007 while attempting a flight from the United Kingdom to Pakistan.

 Early life and army career

 Bhangoo was born in 1948 in Sheikhupura, Pakistan, educated at Lawrence College Ghora Gali, and commissioned into the Pakistan Army in 1968.
 He flew helicopters such as the Alouette and Puma, and fixed-wing aircraft such as the O-1 Bird Dog.
 He also flew helicopters for the Pakistan Army Aviation's VVIP flight for 8 years.

-In 2001, he and a co-pilot (Brigadier General Ajab Khan) planned to fly an ultralight aircraft around the world in 80 days.
+In 2001, he and a co-pilot (Lieutenant Colonel Ajab Khan) planned to fly an ultralight aircraft around the world in 80 days.
 The plane was a US-made Star Streak aircraft with a top speed of 209 km/h.
 The flight did not ultimately take place due to logistical and diplomatic difficulties.